TERMS and CONDITIONS – please read carefully and sign below

 - Repeated issues with time keeping, cancellations or rescheduling, or not attending without sufficient notice can sometimes indicate that a patient is acting out unexpressed feelings, particularly if this is disrupting the therapy and causing tension.
 It’s important that issues like this are addressed openly and resolved quickly.
 However, if we are unable to resolve them in open discussion it is responsible professional practice to bring our work together to an end in order to avoid wasting time, energy and effort on both sides.

 - Should you wish to end therapy earlier than planned it is respectful and courteous to come along to a session and discuss this.
 This may allow you to clear up any misunderstandings that may be behind your decision.
 Abandoning therapy instead of coming to an agreed end is destructive and tends to be driven by ambivalence, avoidance or unexpressed aggression, and the feelings behind it can usefully be explored with a view to bringing about a healthy, mutually respectful close to our relationship in keeping with the goodwill that is at the core of the therapeutic endeavour.
 This is ultimately much more valuable to your personal growth than ending a caring relationship by abandonment.
+If you wish to end earlier than planned your decision will be respected with goodwill and no attempt made to convince you otherwise.

 Confidentiality is an important aspect of therapy.
 Anything discussed in therapy will remain confidential and I will ask your permission where I need to share details of your therapy (in very exceptional circumstances noted below) with anyone other than my clinical supervisor (a person I may consult if I need feedback on my work).
 If I discuss work I am doing with you in supervision it will be done in a way that avoids revealing any information that could be used to identify you.